dervish77/StackCPU/README.md

 StackCPU is a custom CPU design that utilizes a stack-based memory model instead of the usual memory models seen in processors such as 6502 or Z80.
 The StackCPU project was undertaken mostly as an exercise in virtual CPU design that could be implemented via a simulator and utilize custom assembler tools.
 The StackCPU design definition has a limited memory size (4K bytes) to simplify any hardware implementations using the specification.
 The StackCPU design should be simple enough to be implemented in hardware via an FPGA or perhaps even using discrete TTL devices.

 The stack-based design for StackCPU uses the stack for nearly all operations.
 Thus data is constantly moved on and off the stack during normal operation.
 Some instructions use a combination of the stack and the accumulator register (i.e. math and logic operations).
 The data memory region is used to store and retrieve temporary variables when stack operations might result in those values being lost or destroyed.
+While the accumulator register (AC) is used for arithmetic and logic operations, it is not directly accessible via any machine instructions.
+Likewise the data register (DR) is used to perform transfers to and from the data memory region, the register itself is not directly accessible via any machine instructions.

+The StackCPU design also includes registers for getting input from the outside world (IR) and (SR) and sending output to outside world (OR) and (PR).

 Repo contents: